WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 }
 ```

-Since all the CAR and AAR fields are present in the `activities` object, filtering using `extFilter` also follow the same pattern, one such sample is given below
+Since all the CAR and AAR fields are present in the `activities` object, filtering using `extFilter` also follows the same pattern, one such sample is given below

 ```graphql
 extFilter : {